social

 Key Highlights

-- $51,500 contributed in donations and sponsorships to various events and organizations (2023)
+- $89k contributed in donations and sponsorships to various events and organizations.

 First Nation workers

 Most First Nations workers on the Shaakichiuwaanaan project are from the Cree Nation of Chisasibi.
-This local workforce has been involved in the core shack with Dahrouge Geological Consulting, on heavy machinery operations during the all-season road construction with Saskounan Construction, supporting drill operations with Fusion Drilling, and assisting with environmental surveys with Niigaan (Groupe Desfor).
-Saskounan and Niigaan are Cree companies based in Chisasibi.
+This local workforce has been involved in the core shack activities with Dahrouge Geological Consulting, on heavy machinery operations during the all-season road construction with Saskounan Construction, supporting drill operations with Fusion Drilling, assisting with environmental surveys with Niigaan (Groupe Desfor / Synergis) and in camp operation (Domco / Meeyobin Iywaashtin Savard).
+Saskounan and Niigaan are Cree companies based in Chisasibi and Meeyobin Iywaashtin Savard is based in Mistissini.
+In the summer of 2024, Fusion Drilling and Saskounan Construction created the Muskw joint venture, offering drilling support and construction services.
+This joint venture is registered in the community of Chisasibi.